graphaware/neo4j-uuid/README.md

 or a Spring Expression Language expression determining, which relationships to assign a UUID to.
 The default is **not** to assign the
 UUID property to any relationship.
 If you want to assign UUID to all relationship, please use `com.graphaware.module.UIDM.relationship=com.graphaware.runtime.policy.all.IncludeAllBusinessRelationships`

-`com.graphaware.module.UIDM.uuidIndex` is the [legacy](http://nigelsmall.com/neo4j/index-confusion.php) index name that will be used to index nodes based on their UUID.
+`com.graphaware.module.UIDM.uuidIndex` is the [explicit](http://nigelsmall.com/neo4j/index-confusion.php) index name that will be used to index nodes based on their UUID.
 The default is "uuidIndex".

-`com.graphaware.module.UIDM.uuidRelationshipIndex` is the legacy index name that will be used to index relationships based on their UUID.
+`com.graphaware.module.UIDM.uuidRelationshipIndex` is the explicit index name that will be used to index relationships based on their UUID.
 The default is "uuidRelIndex".

-Note legacy indexes (which differ from schema indexes) are used as they are label agnostic.
-You can check the existence of these legacy indexes via the `neo4j-shell`:
+Note explicit indexes (which differ from schema indexes) are used as they are label agnostic.
+You can check the existence of these explicit indexes via the `neo4j-shell`:
 ```
 > neo4j-shell
 neo4j-sh (?)$ index --indexes